Connecting Colorado Communities

 Why did KRCC move?

 In 2021, KRCC celebrates 70 years on the air.
 In its 70 years in Colorado Springs, KRCC has had various homes on the Colorado College campus, including its current location in a historic house on Weber Street.
 Legend has it the station first broadcast from a World War II surplus transmitter relocated from Fort Carson to the campus.
 While the Victorian on Weber Street is full of character, it has too many creaks and groans for us to do professional broadcasting, and we’ve outgrown it.
 The next home for KRCC is something that we have dreamed of for some time, and the new building will mean a better KRCC for both the staff and all our listeners.

 When can I visit the new building?

-Construction is well underway, and we hope to welcome you to the new space this year.
+Construction is done!
+We hope to welcome you to the new space soon.